bediger4000/interviewquestions/README.md

   * Swap every two nodes of a list
   * Determine if a doubly-linked list is a palindrome
   * Add two numbers, each represented as a linked list of single place values
+  * Partition a linked list, given a partition value
   * Sort a linked list numerically by node values
+  * Remove consecutive list nodes whose value sums to zero
+  * Remove a node in the middle of the list
   * Find intersection of 2 non-cyclical linked lists
 * [RPN calculator](https://github.com/bediger4000/reverse-polish-problem) Reverse polish notation calculator.
 * [Collatz conjecture](https://github.com/bediger4000/collatz-conjecture-puzzle) question.